ue22-p20/web-intro/notebooks/10-html-basics.md

 * all browsers come with development tools for debugging
 * as a first contact with these,
   let us inspect the content of our HTML document
-* for that, the simplest way is to right click on the 'Hello' text
+* for that, the simplest way is to right-click on the 'Hello' text
 * and choose 'Inspect'

 +++ {"slideshow": {"slide_type": ""}, "cell_style": "split"}